CERT-Polska/n6/docs/src/install_and_conf/step_by_step/index.md

 # Step-by-Step Installation

-## Opening remarks

-The goal of this guide is to show you how to set up your own instance of *n6* and give you deeper understanding of *n6* system.
+The goal of this guide is to show you how to manually set up your own instance of the *n6* system, so that you can learn -- by installing, configuring, running and experimenting with the stuff -- what the basic building blocks of *n6* are and how they interact with each other and with the outside world.
-You can also delve deeper into each of the component or even glue the relevant elements together.
-So that you can learn -- by setting up your own *n6* instance, running it, then monitoring and experimenting with it -- how the *n6* system works and how you can interact with it.

 !!! note

-    If you are in a hurry you may want to try the [Docker-Based Installation](../docker.md) guide instead.
+    If you are in a hurry, you may want to try the [Docker-Based Installation](../docker.md) guide instead.

 !!! warning "Disclaimer: what these materials _are_ and what they are _not_"